skjolber/json-log-filter/README.md

 See the [xml-log-filter] for corresponding high-performance filtering of XML.

 # History
+- 1.0.5: Take escaping into account when truncating text values.
 - 1.0.4: A few bugs fixes.
 The `core` module now has 100% line coverage.
 - 1.0.3: Minor adjustments
 - 1.0.2: Manually inlining a few methods, minor adjustments.